im1ex/AI_Amanda_B2/README.md

 ⚠  **Note for Developers:**
 This repository is currently being used as part of a take-home hiring challenge.
 Candidates are asked to complete a small UI-based task using only this codebase.
 Please do not use any external libraries or tools.

+##  Key Features

+* **Animated Title**: A glowing, animated welcome message that draws visitors into the site.
+* **Immersive Visuals**: A full-screen background banner that creates an engaging, atmospheric experience.
+* **Strategic Messaging**: Highlights deep experience in fieldwork, strategy, and consumer behavior.

 This serves both as a portfolio homepage and a testbed to evaluate frontend skills in a simple, creative environment.

 ##  Run Guide